ECLIPSE

 DANSEN MET DE DOOD

-In collaboration with writer/director Tabula Raas and voice actor Céline Vermeulen, Mattias Spee made a radio play entitled Dansen met de Dood (Dancing with Death).
+In collaboration with writer/director Tabula Raas and voice actor Céline Vermeulen, Mattias Spee made a radio play entitled Dansen met de Dood.
 This musical piece of theatre -or this theatrical piece of music- was inspired by William Shakespeare’s tragedy Macbeth and deals with the temptation of suicide and being released from suffering.

 ------------